This story was originally published for Pearl Harbor's 80th Anniversary in 2021

 "World War II changed the San Diego landscape dramatically but rather gradually," Zingheim said.

-The historian pointed to many large installation around the county that got their starts in World War II, most of them holdovers from the Cold War era, including:
+The historian pointed to many large installations around the county that got their starts in World War II, most of them holdovers from the Cold War era, including:

 - Marine Corps Air Station Miramar